Greek Americans: Early history

 In 1592, Greek captain Juan de Fuca (original name: Ioannis Fokas or Apostolos Valerianos) sailed up the Pacific coast under the Spanish flag, in search of the fabled Northwest Passage between the Pacific and the Atlantic.
 He reported discovering a body of water, a strait which today bears his name: the Strait of Juan de Fuca, which today forms part of the Canada–United States border.

 There is a report that a Cretan Greek named Konopios operated a coffeehouse in New England in 1652.
 Records show that a Greek, Michael Dry (Youris), became a naturalized citizen by act of the General Assembly of Maryland in 1725.
 This makes Dry the first Greek positively known to reside permanently in what is today the United States.

 About 500 Greeks from Smyrna, Crete, and Mani settled in New Smyrna Beach, Florida in 1768.
 The colony was unsuccessful, and the settlers moved to St. Augustine in 1776.
 In November 1777, a Greek chapel was established in St. Augustine, where Greeks could pray with their own rites.
 Almost 200 years later, the chapel was designated the St. Photios Greek Orthodox National Shrine by the Greek Orthodox Church, and it exists today as a remnant of their presence, having been built atop the site of the Avero House, itself believed to be the first site of Greek Orthodox worship in the United States.

 The first noted Greek American scholar was John Paradise.
 He was persuaded to immigrate to America by Benjamin Franklin and Thomas Jefferson, whom he met in Europe.
 Paradise married into the notable Ludwell family, one of the most prominent colonial families in Virginia.

-Evstratii Delarov, a native of the Peloponnese, was the first documented Greek explorer and merchant to arrive in Alaska.
+Evstratii Delarov, a native of Macedonia, was the first documented Greek explorer and merchant to arrive in Alaska.
 From 1783 to 1791, he was in charge of all Russian trading operations in the Aleutian Islands and in Alaska.
 He is today considered to have been the first de facto Governor of Alaska.